Power Generation Project

 Why doesn’t KPUB incentivize rooftop solar to increase generation?

+Our current supply contracts do not incentivize KPUB to reduce load during peak times—this type of savings is what would typically be used to fund a solar rebate program.
 In the future, we will evaluate the possibility of solar rebate programs, but it is important that rates and costs are fair (a solar rebate program would need to be funded by savings provided by the solar systems and not by other customers).

-Why doesn’t KPUB use energy efficiency, time of use rates or load control programs to reduce the need for this type of plant?
+Why doesn’t KPUB use energy-efficiency, time of use rates or load control programs to reduce the need for this type of plant?

 These types of programs are good for reducing peak loading, and KPUB looks forward to implementing them in the future.

-Even with these types of programs, KPUB will still have a need for a power plant or power supply contract.
+The proposed plant will have six separate engine-generator sets, so this configuration provides high reliability because a failure or breakdown will normally only take 1/6 of the plant out of service.
 In addition, we will establish a fund to gradually save for large expenditures like major maintenance or replacement power during a plant outage.
 When the large expenditure occurs, we can pay for it without a significant rate impact by using the funds saved over multiple years.

 We expect to be able to build this fund while maintaining stable, competitive rates for our customers.